MyFatoorahHub/MFSDKAndroid/README.md

  # Requirements

-- Android Studio Version
+- Android Studio Version  3.0.1
-- Android 9.0+ target deployment
+- MinSDK Version 15
+- Target SDK Version 26
 - phone and Tablet of all sizes and resolutions